 In response to increasing numbers of…”irregular” migrants arriving at their borders, many States have initiated an escalating cycle of repression and deterrence designed to discourage new arrivals, and involving measures such as the criminalisation and detention of irregular migrants, the separation of family members, inadequate reception conditions and medical care, and the denial or excessive prolongation of status determination or habeas corpus proceedings, including expedited returns in the absence of such proceedings.
 Many States have even started to physically prevent irregular migrant arrivals, whether through border closures, fences, walls and other physical obstacles, through the externalisation of their borders and procedures, or through extra-territorial “pushback” and “pullback” operations, often in cooperation with other States or even non-State actors.
 (Melzer 2018, 4)

-At the time we wrote about Melzer’s report, we emphasized .
+At the time we wrote about Melzer’s report, we emphasized detention as a method of torture.
 Detention is arbitrary in the sense that the vast majority of people are held under mandatory detention statutes that provide little space for individual assessment.
 Because detention is indefinite, people are under added stress, not knowing when they will get out.
 Conditions in immigrant detention facilities are horrible.
 Facilities still rely heavily on solitary confinement to manage behavior or punish non-compliance.
 They routinely neglect the health concerns of those detained, especially mental health concerns, with one result being that nearly half of the people who die in detention commit suicide.
 Facilities have been dragged into court for the use of forced labor.
 Above and beyond these factors, for many there is the added torture of separation from family members, including children.

 This report focuses on the difficult-to-quantify qualities of immigration detention itself —the uncertainty, the fear, the isolation—and how they affect not only those detained, but also their families and community networks.
 We identify how systemic isolation plays out in the lived experiences of people impacted by this system and the ways in which people cope with it.
 The goal of this report is to strengthen community-based resources for resilience and resistance in the face of a purposefully cruel system.